temporalio/documentation/docs/reference/metrics.md

 ### `workflow_active_thread_count`

-Total amount of Workflow threads in the Worker Process
+Total amount of Workflow threads in the Worker Process.

 - Type: Gauge
 - Available in: Java